wisdomn200/delivery/README.md

 # delivery
-Search for specify location anywhere in the world using the app.
+Deliver Itemss location anywhere in the world using the Deliver app.

 In order to use geo location follow this steps
 Go to the website: https://www.mapbox.com/ and create a free account.